Minimum Configuration Required for MistikaVR:

 - Mistika VR only uses one GPU, the one where it is launched.
 We do not expect extra speed by having two GPUs.

 Another recommendation could be this: In general, the highest end models of CPUs and GPUs only provide a bit more speed than models that are a bit inferior, but they can cost much more.
 In the highest end a typical figure is to pay up to 100% more for just 25% additional speed, compared with cost efficient hardware in the sweet spot.

 For this reason, in general it may be better to use two computers with good specs. but not top of the range, rather than one only workstation with top specs.
 And then use distributed render tools like Smedge for render managing.

 - RAM: 8GB is the absolute minimum for simple cases (few source cameras and rendering to 4K).
 64 GB is a good reference for most other formats, but it depends on the number of cameras and render resolution.
 128GB RAM can be required for extremely complex cases.

 - Display resolution: There are no current limitations.
 In 4K and higher resolution displays the GUI elements may appear small initially (depending on the monitor size), but you will find scaling options in the preferences menu.

-- Storage: ideally as fast as needed to read all the camera shots simultaneously.
+Storage: Ideally as fast as needed to read all the camera shots simultaneously.
 Also important when rendering to uncompressed formats.
-Please note that rendering involves both reading and writing at the same time, so if the storage is not fast enough it can help to put the original files in one drive and rendering to a different one.
+Please note that rendering involves both reading and writing at the same time, so if the storage is not fast enough and the destination format is specially big (like DPX or EXR) then it can help to put the original files in one drive and rendering to a different one.